bradleyeckert/chad/doc/isa.md

 - `cT2` T = T >> 1, MSB = carry
 - `T2*c` T = (T << 1) + carry
 - `CO` Latch the carry result of this instruction

+You might think a carry-in add or subtract instructions would be nice to have.
+It's easy enough to gate a carry into the adder.
+The problem with this is that the instruction decoding that feeds in the carry adds significant delay, which slows down the processor.
+Oops.

 **Loops** adds a decrement to the R -> T path: